 Cons:

 I’ve tried Isle of Paradise, both the drops and the foam, and I hated them.
-The formula didn’t work well for me—it was either too streaky or too patchy, and the smell wasn’t great.
-The foam formula leaked everywhere too.
+The formula didn’t work well for me.
+It was either too streaky or too patchy, and the smell wasn’t great.
+The foam formula leaked everywhere, too.
 Definitely not a repurchase for me!

 Here is a short video with tips for applying self-tanner evenly, but the key takeaways are: